lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     table.sort(T,function(x,y) return x.a < y.a end)

 This is called an 'anonymous function', since it has not been given a name.

-Although in a real sense, all Lua functions are anonymous.
+In a real sense, all Lua functions are anonymous.
 The usual definition of a function:

     function answer()
         return 42
     end

-is exactly equivalent to this assignment:
+is _exactly_ equivalent to this assignment:

     answer = function()
         return 42